jamesconnors123/MyWatchCollectionHub/README.md

 ### 5. User Interface

 * Frontend: A web application built using React or Angular.
-* Backend: A RESTful or GraphQL API built with Java (using Spring Boot) or Python (using Flask/Django).
+* Backend: A RESTful or GraphQL API built with Java (using Spring Boot).
+Earlier drafts considered Python-based microservices for clustering, but the current implementation uses Java throughout to simplify deployment.
 * Features:
     + Search and filter by brand, model, value, year, etc.
     + Display images and metadata in a clean layout.